 Admission to the curriculum is determined on the basis of a full-length recital, comparable to an M.M. recital, which may or may not be heard in its entirety.
-This recital will be performed by invitation only, after a screening evaluation either by recording or during audition weekends.
-There will be an oral examination at the time of the recital on the literature, techniques, and pedagogy of the piano.
+This recital will be performed by invitation only, after a screening evaluation.
+There will be an interview at the time of the recital on the literature, techniques, and pedagogy of the piano.
 Applicants must show evidence of sufficient performing experience and learning ability to satisfy the committee that they are able to fulfill the requirements for the degree.
 Applicants must also submit a complete repertoire of works performed and/or studied at the time of the recital.

-- P900 Piano Graduate Major (16 cr.)

-- P601-P602 Doctoral Piano Recital (1-1 cr.)

-- P603 Doctoral Piano Lecture/Recital (1 cr.), at least 40 minutes of music required

-- P604 Final Doctoral Recital (1 cr.)

-- P605-P606 Doctoral Concerto I-II (1-1 cr.)

-- I821 Doctoral Chamber Music Recital (1-1 cr.)

-- M645-M646-M647-M648 Seminar in Piano Literature I-II-III-IV (3-3-3-3 cr.)

-- M621 Doctoral Piano Essay (1 cr.)
+- P900 Piano Graduate Major (16 cr.) - P601 Doctoral Piano Recital (1 cr.) - P603 Doctoral Piano Lecture/Recital (1 cr.), at least 40 minutes of music required - P604 Final Doctoral Recital (1 cr.).
+The final recital is played after the qualifying examination has been passed. - P605-P606 Doctoral Concerto I-II (1-1 cr.) - I821 Doctoral Chamber Music Recital (1-1 cr.) - M645-M646-M647-M648 Seminar in Piano Literature I-II-III-IV (3-3-3-3 cr.) - M621 Doctoral Piano Essay (1 cr.)